kha1n3vol3/rama-aws-deploy/README.md

 - type: `string`
 - required: `false`

 An absolute path pointing to the location on the local disk of your Rama license file.
+If this is empty or the file does not exist, no license will be injected and the cluster will still deploy (single-node and up to two supervisors work without a license).

 ### zookeeper_url
 - type: `string`